brumor-2/qa-practice-test-cases/README.md

 # qa-practice-test-cases

-Manual test case examples for QA practice and portfolio purposes.
-Login, Signup, and Product Search scenarios included.
+This repository contains manual test case examples created for QA practice, study, and portfolio demonstration.
+It includes structured test cases for common application scenarios such as Login, Signup, Product Search, and Password Recovery.

-##  Structure
+## 📁 Structure

-Each file in the `test-cases/` folder describes a specific feature or flow, including:
+Each Markdown file in the `test-cases/` folder includes:

-- Scenario
-- Steps
-- Expected Result

-## Files
+- **Scenario**: Context and purpose of the test
+- **Steps**: Actions a user would take
+- **Expected Result**: What the system should return
+- **Acceptance Criteria** *(optional)*: Additional business rules for validation
+- **Test Variations** *(when applicable)*: Multiple outcomes based on different inputs

+## ✅ Current Test Cases

-- `login.md` — Successful login scenario
+- `login.md` — Valid login flow
-- `signup.md` — User registration flow
+- `signup.md` — User registration scenarios
-- `search.md` — Product search test
+- `search.md` — Product search validations
+- `recover-password.md` — Email input handling on password reset
+- `upload-validation.md` — File type and size restrictions for uploads
+- 'coupon-eligibility.mid' - Coupon eligibility validation scenarios

-## Purpose
+## 🎯 Purpose

-These test cases are fictional and created for practice purposes.
+These test cases are fictional and intended for:

-They follow a simple structure to demonstrate test case design and communication clarity.
+- Practicing manual test case design
+- Demonstrating QA documentation structure
+- Creating a portfolio of QA skills

+They are written in clear, concise English for easy understanding and review by developers, testers, or recruiters.

 ---

-Feel free to check the files and suggest improvements!
+Feel free to explore, fork, or suggest improvements via Issues or Pull Requests!